 i.
 After nearly six months of work, I’ve finally handed in my research paper!
-It’s not a particularly long essay but it’s felt like a laborious process.
+It’s not a particularly long essay but it’s been a laborious process.
 At the start of my MA I proposed to explore the relevance or purpose of portraiture today and I now consider this satisfactorily resolved.
 I am happy with and proud of the finished paper.
 The following is from my conclusion:

 ‘Many artists have explored identity knowingly by ingenuously using the portrait ‘playfully, ironically, or parodically’.
 Yet through Yiadom-Boakye and Joffe’s honesty and sincerity one can experience directly the vitality, intimacy and vulnerability of human experience: ‘fashions in art come and go but there’ll always be a place for what is authentic, for what is true’.

 Both artists are actively part of a new generation using portraiture to quietly subvert and adapt what has come before.
 Perhaps ‘in a time of chaos, there could be nothing more necessary - more defiant - than simply showing life as it’s being lived’.’

 ii.
 Now that the essay is in, it is of paramount importance that I get back into a practical routine as quickly as possible.
 I’ve scheduled twenty hours at Bainbridge Print Studios before the Christmas break and there are several Thursdays devoted solely to workshop time.
 I’m going to have to capitalise on weekends at school where I can and perhaps use the Bath Artist Printmakers workshop again at Christmas.
 Time to get making.